 I know people that have frozen it once it's completely cold.
 I've never tried so I can't comment but my thinking is why would you want to freeze it?

-It's so delicious we never have any leftover to freeze!
+It's so delicious, that we never have any leftovers to freeze!

 What's one of your favourite foods you remember from when you were a kid?